asanoturna/negocios/README.md

-Produtividade
+Intranet Negocios *(Intranet Business)*
 ============================

+Solução de intranet para gerenciar e acompanhar a produtividade dos colaboradores na empresa

-Tool to track employee productivity at the company
+*Intranet solution to manage and track the productivity of employees in the company*